raczek-piotr/Dungeon_of_Shadow_Imps/README.md

 ## Setup
 To run this project with curses, run terminal or cmd in windows, and run the file "main.py" is (in main dictionary); To run it, type command "python3 main.py".
+Or just run the .exe file (and you need "maps" folder)

 ## Errors in curses
 Errors: